Rick's Free Auto Repair Advice

 How to fix water in your headlight or water in tail light

-Do NOT drill a hole to fix a water in headlight problem
+Do NOT drill a hole in the lens or headlight body to fix a water problem

 If there’s water in the headlight or tail light, the lens-to-lamp body seal has failed.
 Drilling a hole in your headlight drains the water, but doesn’t fix the root problem.
 You need to fix the leak, not the symptom of the leak.